-NEPTUNE – Starting in March, a new Relay series will highlight miracles taking place in our midst.
+NEPTUNE – Starting this Spring, a new Relay series will highlight miracles taking place in our midst.
 Building off of the 2018 Annual Conference theme ‘Miracles Everywhere’ the series seeks to shed light on often overlooked miracles in our lives, churches and communities.

 “A miracle doesn’t have to be a huge moment,” said Bishop John Schol.
 “We can shift our perspectives to see that miracles are happening all around us.
 Let’s strive to open our minds and hearts, shifting our perspective to see the miracles that are everywhere.”